CMakePP/CMakePPLang/docs/source/features/classes.rst

 Attributes
 ==========

-CMakePP classes can contain attributes.
+CMakePP classes can contain **attributes**.
 These attributes take default values that are declared when the class is defined.
 An instance of a class can have its attributes retrieved and modified from within the class or from without the class.